EverLand1/9300-8i_IT-Mode/README.md

 # IT-Mode
 This is a tutorial on how to flash IT mode firmware to your LSI/Avago/Broadcom 9300-8i RAID Controller.
-It is largely based on [this guide](https://www.servethehome.com/flash-lsi-sas-3008-hba-e-g-ibm-m1215-mode/), but this repo contains extra information and makes all of the files used easily accessible.
+It is largely based on [this guide](https://www.servethehome.com/flash-lsi-sas-3008-hba-e-g-ibm-m1215-mode/), but this repo contains extra information/commentary and makes all of the files used easily accessible.

+Some reasons you may want to do this:
+This video explains this topic very well: https://youtu.be/xEbQohy6v8U
 ## Required Items
 - Circuit Board Jumper Pin
 - USB Flash Drive